12166 Conway Road

 3rd-6th graders can learn Hebrew through 1-on-1 sessions on Zoom with a TE teacher.
 These are 30 minutes per week and can be scheduled at any time agreed upon by the family and teacher.

-Our TE Tots program is a drop-in class for parents/grandparents and children who are 0-4 years old.
-They meet 2 Sunday mornings per month, 9:30-10:30.
+Our TE Tots program is a drop-in class for parents/grandparents and children who are 2-4 years old.
+They meet two Sunday mornings per month from 9:30 - 10:30 am and are invited to join in the Religious School breakfast from 9:00 - 9:30 am.

 Teachers